cs411-alawini/fa23-cs411-team040-Team40/doc/DatabaseDesignSchema.md

 Description - The **Games** table stores all game information, including title and introduction texts and URL.
 The $gid$ is the primary key.

 Assumptions - Each game has a unique $gid$ and all games should be stored in this table.
+Each game should have a unique $title$ and a unique $link$.

 **Genres:**

 Description - The **Genres** table stores information about different genres, including the $genreId$ and the name of the genre.
 The $genreId$ is the primary key.

-Assumptions - Each genre has a unique $genreId$ and all games’ genres should be stored in this table.
+Assumptions - Each genre record has a unique $genreId$ and a unique $type$ and all games’ genres should be stored in this table.

 **Platforms:**

 Description - The **Platforms** table stores information about different platforms, including the platform ID and the name of the platform.
 The $platformId$ is the primary key.

-Assumptions - Each platform has a unique $platformId$ and all platforms should be stored in this table.
+Assumptions - Each platform has a unique $platformId$ and a unique $platformName$ and all platforms should be stored in this table.

 **Producer:**